The Centers for Disease Control and Prevention (CDC) recommends that all pregnant women have

 You can be tested for

 hepatitis B before getting vaccinated.

-- If testing shows you are already protected against hepatitis B, you will not need to get the hepatitis B vaccine(What is a PDF document?).
+If testing shows that you are already protected against hepatitis B, you won't need to get the hepatitis B vaccine(What is a PDF document?).

-vaccine even if you already have antibodies against HBV in your
+vaccine even if you already have antibodies against the virus in your